Weijia-Wang341/BehaviorMapping/README.md

 from tkinter import filedialog
 ```

-## Data Visualization and Insights with Power BI
+# Step 2: Data Visualization and Insights with Power BI

 Power BI is a powerful tool for data visualization and gaining actionable insights from your data.
 To start using Power BI, download it from the following link: